Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 The effects of deforestation are wide-ranging.
 Converting trees into pasture increases runoff by 27x.
 Rainforests also have significantly greater humidity and convectional rainfall versus pastures, decreasing the likelihood of cloud formation downwind from them.
 This can cause droughts and greater aridity at a national or global scale.
 Deforestation in one area makes other forests unexposed also more likely to be at risk through environmental degredation, potentially causing a snowballing effect of damages to not only the ecosystem but the carbon and water cycles at large.

-On the carbon cycle, human activity shrinks the
+On the carbon cycle, human activity shrinks the carbon store in biomass by betwen 90 and 99% with grass or croplands vesus the rainforest.
+Soils are depleted with less decomposer activity, and have nutrients washed away quickly with rainfall,

 ### Management strategies